kutama/Lagrange/_posts/2015-04-04-About-the-author.md

 Kutama Junior Cycle Polo ,
 Antelope shooting at Kutama Antelope Estate,
 Play golf at Kutama Golf Course.
 (In development ).
-Volunteer at Kutama Falconry and consevation centre.
+Volunteer at Kutama Falconry and conservation centre.

 For more information, [ping us](https://twitter.com/KutamaCodeclan).